IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 * Don't include versions of charts or products

 ## Introduction
-This chart bootstraps all Ubiquity components deployment on a Kubernetes cluster using the Helm package manager.
+IBM Storage Enabler for Containers allows IBM storage systems to be used as persistent volumes for stateful applications running in Kubernetes clusters.
+Thus, the containers can be used with stateful microservices, such as database applications (MongoDB, PostgreSQL etc).
+IBM Storage Enabler for Containers uses Kubernetes dynamic provisioning for creating and deleting volumes on IBM storage systems.
+In addition, IBM Storage Enabler for Containers utilizes the full set of Kubernetes FlexVolume APIs for volume operations on a host.
+The operations include initiation, attachment/detachment, mounting/unmounting etc..

 ## Chart Details
 This chart includes:
-* A Ubiquity server Deployment used as the server of Kubernetes Dynamic Provisioner and FlexVolume
+* A Ubiquity server Deployment used as the server of Kubernetes Dynamic Provisioner and FlexVolume.
-* A Ubiquity database Deployment used to store the persistent data of Ubiquity server
+* A Ubiquity database Deployment used to store the persistent data of Ubiquity server.
-* A Kubernetes Dynamic Provisioner Deployment allows storage volumes to be created on-demand, using Kubernetes storage classes based on Spectrum Connect storage services.
+* A Kubernetes Dynamic Provisioner Deployment for creation  storage volumes on-demand, using Kubernetes storage classes based on Spectrum Connect storage services.
-* A Kubernetes FlexVolume DaemonSet enables the users to attach and mount storage volumes into a pod within a Kubernetes node.
+* A Kubernetes FlexVolume DaemonSet for attaching and mounting storage volumes into a pod within a Kubernetes node.

 ## Prerequisites
 * Kubernetes Level - indicate if specific APIs must be enabled (i.e. Kubernetes 1.6 with Beta APIs enabled)